LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/07-JDG.md

 <sup>13</sup> And Othniel the son of Kenaz, Caleb’s younger brother, took it: and he gave him Achsah his daughter to wife.
 <sup>14</sup> And it came to pass, when she came [to him], that she moved him to ask of her father a field: and she lighted from off [her] ass; and Caleb said unto her, What wilt thou?
 <sup>15</sup> And she said unto him, Give me a blessing: for thou hast given me a south land; give me also springs of water.
 And Caleb gave her the upper springs and the nether springs.
-<sup>16</sup> And the children of the Kenite, Moses ’ father in law, went up out of the city of palm trees with the children of Judah into the wilderness of Judah, which [lieth] in the south of Arad; and they went and dwelt among the people.
+<sup>16</sup> And the children of the Kenite, Moses’ father in law, went up out of the city of palm trees with the children of Judah into the wilderness of Judah, which [lieth] in the south of Arad; and they went and dwelt among the people.
 <sup>17</sup> And Judah went with Simeon his brother, and they slew the Canaanites that inhabited Zephath, and utterly destroyed it.
 And the name of the city was called Hormah.
 <sup>18</sup> Also Judah took Gaza with the coast thereof, and Askelon with the coast thereof, and Ekron with the coast thereof.
 <sup>19</sup> And the LORD was with Judah; and he drave out [the inhabitants of] the mountain; but could not drive out the inhabitants of the valley, because they had chariots of iron.